 “We pride ourselves on not only accepting students with brilliant minds who are headed for places such as MIT and Harvard, but also those who strive to develop their other senses, like their sixth sense.”

-Still, I understood the words being spoken, but their culture and terms were strange.
+Rayen understood most of the words being spoken, but some terms were strange.
 MIT?
 Harvard?
-Sixth sense ignited a thought.
+Sixth sense ignited a thought, though.
 Six senses.
-Touch, smell, hearing, taste, sight ... and intuition, power or energy.
-Was that right?
+Touch, smell, hearing, taste, sight ... and intuition, power, or energy.

-“Do you understand what I’m saying, Rayen?” she asked, alerting me that she could tell my mind had wandered.
+“Do you understand what I’m saying, Rayen?”
+Mrs. Brown asked, alerting her that she could tell her mind had wandered.
 Again.

 Dr. Maxwell leaned forward, resting his arms on his desk, but his eyes hadn’t warmed at all.
 Snake eyes.
 “What Mrs. Brown is trying to tell you is that she and Mr. Brown award a small number of positions to select students from less fortunate homes, depending on how the student tests.
 We understand that some teens run away from bad situations.
 We can’t guarantee that you’ll get a placement here without gaining permission from your family, or if you don’t qualify after testing, but if you tell us the truth about who you are and where you’re from, we’ll assign you an academic advisor and see what we can do.”

-They wanted me to stay?
+They wanted her to stay!
 Here?
-Why?
-I couldn’t swallow past the knot of tension in my throat.
-I didn’t belong here.
+For how long?
+Rayen couldn’t swallow past the knot of tension in her throat.
+She didn’t belong here.

-But I had no idea where I did belong.
+But she had no idea where she did belong.

-Mrs. Brown tapped a finger on my arm.
+Mrs. Brown tapped a finger on her arm.
 “Who’s your family?”

-A question I couldn’t answer with yes or no. “I don’t know.”
-I was tired of being viewed as a bug with no more sense than to run under the nearest boot heel.
-I opened my mouth to say, I woke up in the desert, disoriented and with a beast chasing me, but that survival instinct kicked in again, warning me that less was more right now.
+A question Rayen couldn’t answer with yes or no. She admitted, “I don’t know.”
+She was tired of being viewed as a bug with no more sense than to run under the nearest boot heel.
+She opened her mouth to say, I woke up in the desert, disoriented and with a beast chasing me, but her survival instinct kicked in again, warning her that less was more right now.

 Mr. Brown’s angular face still showed no emotion until he looked at his wife and his blue-gray eyes softened.
 “What do you think, sweetheart?”

-I’d known what they were doing with fingerprinting at the first place, even though the ink pad they’d pressed my fingers on had seemed like a messy way to transfer prints.
-But I’d been puzzled over the small white bandage on my arm from where they’d jabbed me with a sharp needle.
-They’d drawn blood.
+Rayen had known what the officers had been doing when they took copies of her fingerprints, even though the ink pad they’d pressed her fingers on had seemed like a messy way to transfer prints.
+Then they’d jabbed her with a sharp needle.

-Everybody wanted my blood today.
-The beast I could almost understand, but what did these people want with it?
+Everybody wanted her blood today.
+What did these people want with it?

 Dr. Maxwell flipped open the top of a thin metal case with an apple-shaped emblem on the lid and started tapping at it with his fingers.
 “The blood results just came through and–” He leaned closer, reading something, then his forehead creased sharply before he turned to Mr. Brown.
 “Uh, we do need to review this report.”